schwab-lab/annotateCSF/Readme.md

 Metadata .tsv files for e.g. medical condition can also be exported from a Seurat object in R by typing:
 `write.table(seurat_object$condition, "your_condition.tsv")`.

-The file should have the following format:
+The file should have the following format*:
 | Condition		|	  |
 |-----------------------|---------|
 | AAACCTGAGCATGGCA-1_2	| Control |